elikaski/BF-it/README.md

 Hello World!
 ```

-For a more interesting example
+For a more interesting example,
 1. Take a look at calc.code in the 'examples' directory
 2. Run ```./BF-it.py examples/calc.code -r```
 3. Play around with the interface